Need a new pair of vegan hiking boots? Perfect – that’s exactly what I will show you in this review!

 Even though they are waterproof, I would not recommend these for winter or snow.
 They are not insulated, and your feet won’t be warm in them.
 Perhaps if you wear some really thick and fuzzy sucks?
 But then you won’t have the best ventilation in the shoe.

 And they perform exceptionally well for the price.
-Their uppers are made from a mixture of fabric and synthetics, which includes waterproof mesh.
+Their uppers are made from a mixture of fabric and synthetics, which include a waterproof mesh.
 They also feature the Hydroshield waterproof membrane, which ensures that your feet stay dry at all times.

 Since they are tall boots, you’d think they would be a good option for winter and snow.
 And you would be right – they are not insulated, but they will definitely keep your feet dry and warm.
 Plus, you will have excellent grip and traction even in snow, thanks to the rugged rubber outsole.